-Turn that sourdough discard into a delicious pizza crust!
+Turn sourdough discard into a delicious pizza crust!
 It is a great way to use your starter in a quick and easy recipe.

 I have been wanting to share this recipe with you for quite some time… but our pizzas always disappear so quickly and I never measure what goes on top… so it is hard to post.
-But it is high time I tell you how we love to make our dough.
-Afterall, pizza is pizza and we need to be able to make lots of it!

 This sourdough pizza crust is easy and delicious.
 It takes a little longer than a strictly traditional yeast dough, but it yields a soft and delicious crust.
-You can hasten it a bit if you need, but the longer proof time really gives that sourdough a chance to work its magic.

 Do you have a favorite pizza dough recipe?